isene/hp-41_CL/README.md

 ### FLASH

 This program makes for easier upgrades of Flash pages in you HP-41CL.
-Dependencies are the YFNF, YFNX, Power-CL and Lib4 modules.
+Dependencies are the YFNF, YFNX, Power-CL and Lib4 modules - which means you cannot use the FLASH program to update these modules in the 41CL flash memory..

 Upon execution, the program first shows the short form of labels A-E and then a-e as prompts: